-With race season well and truly in full swing it’s time to address the recurring topic of fueling correctly on race day.
-Even the pro's get it wrong, so don't make the same mistakes.
-PURE Sports Nutrition co-founder and qualified Sports and Exercise Nutritionist, Marewa Kraak, takes you through 10 quick fire tips to keep yourself properly fueled on race day.
-Read on to avoid common race day nutrition mistakes...
+With race day just around the corner, it's time to start planning your race day nutrition strategy.
+PURE Sports Nutrition co-founder and qualified sports and exercise nutritionist, Marewa Sutherland, takes you through 10 quick fire tips to keep yourself properly fueled on race day.
+Read on and be on your way to a successful day out...

 Feed early & consistently